(1982)

 A twelve-man team at a remote Antarctic research station discovers an alien buried in the snow for over 100,000 years.
 Soon unfrozen, the form-changing creature wreaks havoc, creates terror...And becomes one of them.

+The Thing was produced on a budget of about $15 million and pushed practical effects to new heights.
 Upon release, the film was criticized for its graphic effects and pessimistic ending but was later reevaluated as a masterpiece of horror and sci-fi.
-Today, The Thing is celebrated for its tension, practical effects, and influence on the body horror genre.
-It remains a touchstone for filmmakers exploring paranoia and isolation in horror.

 Kurt Russell talks John Carpenter's THE THING #film #johncarpenter #clips #horrorshorts